toblu/advent-of-code-client/README.md

 This is not an official tool for Advent Of Code and I am not in any way affiliated or in cooperation with adventofcode.com.
 I am a happy user who myself participate in the Advent Of Code challenges, and I wanted to make a tool that would help with fetching inputs and submitting answers.

-I wrote this tool over a weekend so I can basically guarantee that it contains some bugs :) Please keep that in mind in case you decide to use it.
+I created this primarily as a tool for myself to make it easier to work on the Advent Of Code challenges, and decided to share it hoping hat it might help someone else as well.
+It has worked well for my workflow, however I'm not actively using / maintaining this tool and it might contain bugs.
+I take no responsibility for any problems that occur either due to misuse or to bugs in the tool.
+Please keep that in mind in case you decide to use it.